 * * * * * * * * * *

 Saturday morning at Lolo Pass (5235') between Idaho and Montana, we stopped at the excellent Visitor Center.
 They even serve coffee!
 The rangers told us the Blue Camas Lilies were blooming a mile up in Packer Meadows.
 They were so enthusiastic, we unhooked Smartie and took off to see the lilies.
 As we neared the meadow, we thought we spotted a lake.
 Not so!
 A veritable sea of Blue Camas Lilies unfolded in front of us.
-What a show!
-Between the VC and ogling lilies in the field, I bet we killed an hour... and it was well worth the time.
+It was incredible!
+Between the VC stop and ogling lilies in the field, I bet we killed an hour ... and it was well worth the time.

 Yup, the intrepid explorers were here!